joeblew99/gu/docs/Getting Started.md

 # Getting Started
 Gu is fundamentally a library built to handle rendering of html on either front or backend.

 When creating Gu, my main focus was on creating a solution that did not bind itself tightly to the perculiarities of either the browser or server, but allow each structures to define for themselves how they should be rendered and also allow developers to define how those components and other content should be rendered, and ensuring it works both on the server and browser, which will be often referred to as the backend and frontend.

 The concepts in Gu are practially simple and rely majorly on a functional and interface based constructs, where structures can define the markup to be rendered by implementing certain interfaces and also elivate themselves as reactive by implement others.
 These approach provides a high level of simplicity and ease in both thinking and use without enforcing any rigid rules.

 *Gu is in no way a Flux-like framework.
 It is just a library.
 It does provide complex structures and layed down paths by which such can be attained, it simply provides a baseline to render the desire output and gives the freedom for the developer to determine how their application data flow should works.*

 ## The Guide

 In this guide, we will be looking at Gu in its only two possible use.

 Gu provides construct to build a `Page` and a `Component`.

 This will allow you to grasp the available spectrum and capabilities provided by Gu, which will help evolve and define for you how you will mix and match Gu capabilities into your projects and workflow.

 *Gu has evolved over its development lifetime, loosing and adding new ideas into the way it works but I have ensured to keep the tenant of simplicity and a non-intrusive architecture consistent, whilst still ensuring that it meet the rendering needs of the user and also grant freedom in all other aspects.*

 ### A Page

 The Page simply defines a complete HTML page.

 Taking the declarative style from [Goa](https://goa.design/) in the way the structures and rules for API to be generated are layed,  Gu's [Design Package](./designs) defines structures which unlike [Goa](https://goa.design/) do not provide any form of code generation, but produces the desired effect of defining with intent the content expected on a page.

-*In a sense, it is the organizational structure used to organize what is to be rendered. *
+* In a sense, it is the organizational structure used to organize what is to be rendered. *

 Basically a page is a `resource` amongs many, which depending on the availability of predefined rules to be validated against, will be rendered.

-On the client side this means any resource which matches the current URL or hash depending on how it is setup, will be rendered to the DOM, while on the server, It is the URL provided to generated a complete HTML response which contains a complete page with its differents parts (i.e head, links, scripts, styles and body tags).
+On the client side this means any resource which matches the current URL or hash depending on how it is setup, will be rendered to the DOM, while on the server, It is the URL provided to generated a complete HTML response which contains a complete page with its different parts (i.e head, links, scripts, styles and body tags).

 Pages on the client listen for update requests from the things they render if this matches the library React interface, which effectively provides a easy but simply way for developers to add reactivity to structures.

-With Pages in `Gu`, comes the concept of a ResourcesManager, this manager is created to managed and handle the response and rendering of all pages according to the current requested URI on the client, while on the server, a provided path called to its render methods.
+With Pages in `Gu`, comes the concept of a ResourcesManager, this is created to managed and handle the response and rendering of all pages according to the current requested URI on the client, while on the server, a provided path called to its render methods.

 Generally a Resource/Page object, are not directly handled by the developer has they are generated by the internals of  Gu's [Design Package](./designs) during initialization.

 As a note, what defines the criteria for which page or pages get rendered by the ResourcesManager is the routes to which this resources get pegged down to.
 If no route is provided then it is understood that the page is simply a part of any URI to be rendered.
 This is intentional for structurally and organization reasons.

-*Generally resources should be self encapsulating of their entire components and parts, but you can share things as you decide.*
+*Generally resources should be self encapsulating of their entire components and parts, but you can structure as you decide.*

-Creating a page is rather simple has it requires the calling of the Resource function which embodies the content or intent of content for that page through the provided functions and structures Gu provides.
+Creating a page is rather simple, has it requires the calling of the `Resource` function which embodies the content or intent of content for that page through the provided functions and structures Gu provides.

 Below is an example of a page which a single Hello text printed on the page.